Fallenstedt/sassy-portfolio/content/blog/lazy-load-images-with-intersection-observer.md

 <img src="some/placeholder.jpg" data-src="some/large/image.jpg" class="lazy" />
 ```

+Our load media element will take this node and swap our `data-src` attribute with our `src` attribute.
+Once this swap occurs, the image is loaded.

 And that's it.
 Hopefully this inspires you to find other uses for Intersection Observer.